alekseyzimin/masurca/README.md

 make
 ```

-# 3. Running the assembler
+# 3. Running the MaSuRCA assembler

 ## Overview.
 The general steps to run the MaSuRCA assemblers are as follows, and will be covered in details in later sections.
 It is advised to create a new directory for each assembly project.

 In the rest of this document, `/install_path` refers to a path to the directory in which `./install.sh` was run.

 IMPORTANT!
-Do not use third party tools to pre-process the Illumina data before providing it to MaSuRCA, unless you are absolutely sure you know exactly what the preprocessing tool does.
+Avoid using third party tools to pre-process the Illumina data before providing it to MaSuRCA, unless you are absolutely sure you know exactly what the preprocessing tool does.
 Do not do any trimming, cleaning or error correction.
 This will likely deteriorate the assembly.

 First, create a configuration file which contains the location of the compiled assembler, the location of the data and some parameters.
 Copy in your assembly directory the template configuration file `/install_path/sr_config_example.txt` which was created by the installer with the correct paths to the freshly compiled software and with reasonable parameters.
 Many assembly projects should only need to set the path to the input data.